m-rutter/advent-of-code/README.md

 # advent-of-code
-[Advent of Code](https://adventofcode.com) solutions library crate and a simple cli tool that uses it.
+[Advent of Code](https://adventofcode.com) solutions library crate.
 All written in Rust as a learning project.
 Does not have full coverage of all days.
+There is also a simple cli tool that uses it called `aoc-cli`, and there is a wasm version for use in node or browsers has been created with [wasm-bindgen](https://github.com/rustwasm/wasm-bindgen) called `aoc-wasm` that can be directly imported as an npm module from `aoc-wasm/pkg`.

 ## Install CLI